IgorLadnik/TraderService/README.md

 ### Testing

 Integration tests are placed in project *TraderServiceTest* (directory .\Test) in class *GqlControllerTests*.
 In-memory service is used for integration tests (please see *IntegrationTest* base class for tests).
-This approach is considerably reduces efforts to develop integration tests.
+This approach considerably reduces efforts to develop integration tests.
 Tests may be run out-of-the-box since they create and initially fill database.